nataliepopescu/oopsla21-artifact/README.md

 Table 3 results build off Figure 7 by also including the total number of application dependencies and the number of dependencies that have at least one unchecked indexing use.

+Note that we do not include the full set of applications that we evaluated in the paper due to an error with building our docker image that we were unable to resolve in time.

 #### Table 4

 Figure 4 goes through the four steps of NADER and shows that for many applications,